-- To serve: avocado, sour cream, shredded cheese, fresh cilantro, lime wedges, tortilla chips
+- Avocado, sour cream, shredded cheese, fresh cilantro, lime wedges, tortilla chips

-- In a large dutch oven, heat up the olive oil and sauce the onion and bell peppers together until onion is translucent and softened, about 7-10 minutes.
+- In a large dutch oven, heat up the olive oil and sauté the onion and bell peppers together until onion is translucent and softened, about 5 minutes.

-- Add the garlic and cook another minutes.
+- Add the garlic, chili powder cumin, oregano, and chipotle peppers and cook another 1-2 minutes.

-- Stir in the cumin and oregano.
-Bring to a simmer and cook for 25-30 minutes or until thickened.
+- Stir in the diced tomatoes, beans, broth, and beer.
+Bring to a simmer and cook for 30-40 minutes until thickened and flavor has developed.